stdombek/docs/content/en/docs/Access/Requests/requests.md

 ### Creating a request

 Library staff create requests in the Requests app.
 They also can start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.
 Note: You must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
+You can request items lacking a barcode by starting in the Inventory app -- see [Inventory > Creating a new request](../../../metadata/inventory/#creating-a-new-request).

 Requesting is controlled by circulation rules and item statuses.
 You cannot request some item statuses and some only allow holds and recalls.
 See [Platform Essentials > Item Status](../../../platform-essentials/item-status/itemstatus/) for more information.